 Sources of Water Pollution

-There are different sources of water pollution in India such as domestic water wastage, dumping of industrial wastes, agricultural effluents, radioactive wastes, thermal pollution, etc. Some of these are mentioned below.
+There are different sources of water pollution in India and some of these are mentioned below.

-We throw a lot of biodegradable and non-biodegradable waste on the ground, which becomes the natural causes of water pollution.
-These waste materials are washed away by rainwater and contaminate the waterbodies.
-Non-biodegradable wastes like plastic products, metal cans, tin, etc. get collected either on the ground or river, thereby polluting both the surfaces.
+We throw a lot of biodegradable and non-biodegradable waste on the ground, which becomes the natural cause of water pollution.
+These waste materials are washed away by rainwater and contaminate the water bodies.
+Non-biodegradable wastes like plastic products, metal cans, tin, etc. get collected either on the ground or in rivers, thereby polluting both surfaces.
 On the other hand, the biodegradable waste gets absorbed by the ground, thereby polluting the groundwater.

 Farm Water (Pesticides) Run-offs